chinaecheremudo002-gif/Ethereum-Analysis/README.md

 Overall, the Ethereum network demonstrates a pattern of **high but unstable activity**, where transaction demand remains consistently strong while value transfer and gas costs fluctuate significantly.
 This indicates periodic congestion events likely driven by market-driven spikes and high-value wallet activity.

+# Whale Wallet Tier Segmentation (Ethereum Address Classification)

+## Summary

+This analysis focuses on categorizing active Ethereum wallet addresses based on the total volume of ETH they control or transact.
+The goal is to understand how different levels of wallet size influence network activity and market behavior.

+Wallets are grouped into three tiers: Whale wallets with very large holdings (1,000 ETH and above), Shark wallets with medium-level holdings (100–999 ETH), and Fish wallets with smaller holdings (below 100 ETH).
+This classification helps distinguish major market participants from regular users.

+By segmenting wallets into these tiers, the analysis aims to identify the role of high-value wallets in transaction volume, detect patterns of large-scale movements, and understand how different user groups contribute to overall network activity.